lucassimao/Angular-CRUD-Spring-Boot-Backend/README.md

 - Get back to the project's root dir and build the container images with `docker-compose build`
 - Get up all containers with `docker-compose up`
-- Wait for all the services initialize and execute the following commands:
+- Wait all the services to initialize and execute the following commands:
-`docker exec -i  demo-keycloak1 bash < setup_keycloak.sh`
+    - `docker exec -i  demo-keycloak1 bash < setup_keycloak.sh`
-`docker exec -i  demo-mysql mysql -u app -p123 -D crud_angular_spring_boot < backend/src/main/resources/data-mysql.sql`
+    - `docker exec -i  demo-mysql mysql -u app -p123 -D crud_angular_spring_boot < backend/src/main/resources/data-mysql.sql`
 - Now, you can access the angular frontend at http://localhost using the login **`user1`** and password **`1135`**

 ## Demo